 Alright, friends.
 Let's jump right into the types of emails to send to your subscribers:

 1. The Welcome Email

+The first email you send to your new subscriber after they sign in is a welcome email.
+Your welcome email should be sent shortly after the person signs up for your list, and should, of course, “welcome” them to your tribe!
 The people who sign up for your list are giving you permission to be part of their lives.
 That's a big responsibility, and one that you must not take lightly.
 Instead of just glossing over the fact that they allowed you to plug yourself into their inbox, use this as an opportunity to deepen your relationship with them:

 - Give them more of you: put your personality in your emails.
 Write your welcome email like you would talk.
 Share something about you that you don't share in your work

 - Welcome them to the family!
 Invite them to respond to you and remind them why they signed up.